The Small Business Growth Blog

 Many SME’s are currently seeing exceptional levels of growth, and many business owners whom I have spoken with are feeling positive about their financial future in certain sectors.

-Those that have anticipated change, kept their eye on competition, and have been able to dominate their market whilst streamlining are confident that through continued focus and consistent monitoring they will be able to serve their communities for many years to come.
+Those that have anticipated change, kept their eye on competition, and have been able to dominate their market whilst often streamlining are confident that through continued focus and consistent monitoring they will be able to serve their customers and communities for many years to come.

-In fact – half of all Small businesses in the U.K. moving into the second half of 2025 are hopeful that they will still increase their workforces.
+In fact – half of all Small businesses in the U.K. moving into the second half of 2025 and into 2026 are hopeful that they will still increase their workforces.

 That’s good to know isn’t it.

-And if locals spend their money locally, and sellers spend their money locally, everyone can win.
+And if more locals spend their money locally, and sellers spend their money locally, everyone can win without the need for significant outside help.

-Of course – some rely on supply chains, import and export in Europe and globally, and so even the most local of businesses can still be greatly affected by what is going on now.
+Of course – some will always rely on foreign supply chains, import and export in Europe and globally, and so even the most local of businesses can still be greatly affected by what is going on now.

-You and or another person should always be awake and aware, and keep an eye on global and European trade news, to consider what measures are required.
+You and or other persons should always be alert when looking at potential weak spots in your business.
+This requires your team keeping an eye on global and European trade news, to consider how this may affect you and determine what measures may be required.

-1) Adapt more with your customers needs, or
+1) Do you need to adapt more with your customers needs, or

 2) Respond more to customers communications, or